MiguelMJ/MiguelMJ/README.md

 ## Hello there!
 I'm Miguel :octocat:

 #### About me
-I'm a Computer Science student.
-Programming is my passion and facing challenges excites me, so I'm always looking for something to work on.
+I'm a Computer Science student and programming is my passion.

 I love learning as much as I love teaching, sharing knowledge is a high human value!